MiladShafiee/DeepTransition/README.md

 :mechanical_leg:  Install legged_gym
    -  `cd legged_gym && pip install -e .`

-## :school:  CODE STRUCTURE  & :clapper:  Usage  ##
+## :school: CODE STRUCTURE  ##
-The training environment is defined by an env file (`quadruped.py`) and a config file (`quadruped_config.py`) that these classes use inheritance.
+The training environment is defined by an env file (`quadruped.py`) and a config file (`quadruped_config.py`) that these classes use inheritance. quadruped_config.py includes body names, default_joint_positions and PD gains, reward weights,etc. You need to modify the reward weights in quadruped_config.py and train the policy to reproduce the result of the paper.
+The config file contains two classes: one containing all the environment parameters (LeggedRobotCfg) and one for the training parameters (LeggedRobotCfgPPo).
  Central Pattern Generator (CPG) is defined by `CPG.py`.

-:weight_lifting:  **Training**:
+## :weight_lifting:  Instructions for training  ##

 - Isaac Gym requires an NVIDIA GPU.
 To train in the default configuration, we recommend a GPU with at least 8GB memory.
 The code can run on a smaller GPU if you decrease the number of parallel environments (`Cfg.env.num_envs`) or reducing the precision of  terrain meshes.
 Training will be slower with fewer environments.
-An example for training:
+ An example for training (training will take less than two hours with the suggest GPUs):

   `python legged_gym/scripts/train.py --task=quadruped  --max_iterations=3000 --num_envs=4096`

  - To run on CPU add following arguments: `--sim_device=cpu`, `--rl_device=cpu` (sim on CPU and rl on GPU is possible).
+Running on CPU is not encouraged and may lead to different results.

  -  To run without no rendering add `--headless`.